Iced Strawberry Matcha Latte

 This post may contain affiliate links, which means that I make a small commission off items you purchase at no additional cost to you.
 Please read my policy page.

 The latte combines two parts, strawberry milk made with a homemade strawberry syrup mixed with whole milk, and matcha over ice.
 I strain the strawberry syrup rather than leaving chunks of the berries so it easily fits through a straw.
 The quick additional step is worth it!
 Once the strawberry syrup is made it can be stored, refrigerated for up to 1 months, for easy preparations.
-I love the layered look of this drink and it’s a great combination of fruity and refreshing for an afternoon pick me up on a hot day.
+I love the layered look of this iced strawberry matcha latte and it’s a great combination of fruity and refreshing for an afternoon pick me up on a hot day.
+Turn your home into a coffee shop!
+The next recipe you need to make is this coconut hibiscus refresher!

 Key Ingredients in This Recipe

 • Matcha – Matcha is a powdered green tea with an earthy and slightly bitter flavor.
 Look for ceremonial matcha, as it’s the best option for whisking with water and enjoying it as tea or a tea latte.
-I like this one
+I like this brand of matcha

 • Strawberries – Chopped fresh strawberries are macerated in sugar.
 This softens them and draws out the water.
 The mixture is simmered and strained to create a simple syrup.